Linear algebra over T-pairs: Dependence in terms of submatrix rank: Conditions 1 thru 6

 $ $

 For the remainder of this section, we shall consider hyperfields $\mathcal{H}$.
-Baker and Zhang \cite{BZ} noted that the solution of Condition~$\operatorname{A2}'$ for quotient hyperfields, defined in Proposition~\ref{krashy}, follows directly from classical linear algebra, cf.~Lemma~\ref{krd}.
-As noted in \cite{MasM}, this includes some examples which are not so obvious, such as the ``phase hyperfield'' which is isomorphic to $\C/\R^+$, the sign hyperfield, and the Krasner hyperfield $F/F^*$.
-Let us consider other hyperfields.
+As noted by Baker and Zhang \cite{BZ}, in contrast to Example~\ref{impmA2}, the solution of Condition \A{4} for quotient hyperfields, defined in \Cref{Krs}, follows directly from classical linear algebra, cf.~Lemma~\ref{krd}.\footnote{There is some overlap with a paper submitted a few months earlier, by \cite{HoJ}, who called this condition FETVINS.} Let us consider other hyperfields.
 We write $a_1-a_2$ for $a_1\boxplus(-a_2),$ in a hyperfield $\mcH.$

-Let us check that the familiar examples in the hyperfield literature all satisfy Condition $\operatorname{A2}'$.
+Let us check that the familiar examples in the hyperfield literature all satisfy Condition \A{4}.